-Setting Up a Computer
+Setting up a computer

 Watch the video to learn how to set up a desktop computer.

-Charging a laptop
+Setting up a laptop computer

-Connect one end of the cable to the monitor port on the back of the computer case, and the other end to the monitor.
-Hand-tighten the plastic-covered screws on the monitor cable to secure it.
+Connect one end of the cable to the monitor port on the back of the computer case and the other end to the monitor.
+Hand tighten the plastic-covered screws on the monitor cable to secure it.